Baibhav-Ghimire/Baibhav-Ghimire/README.md

 ## 🧠 A bit about me

 I'm a first-generation tech builder from Kathmandu.
-I chose the Coventry-affiliated program deliberately — the international curriculum pushes me to write better, think more critically, and build things that go beyond passing exams.
+I chose the Coventry affiliated program deliberately the international curriculum pushes me to write better, think more critically, and build things that go beyond passing exams.

 I'm drawn to AI not because it's trending, but because I want to understand how it actually works and eventually build tools that are useful to people around me.